ligonliu/fastshelf/README.md

 ## Usage

-Shelf is a dict-like wrapper, that can use any python object as key and value.
+Shelf is a dict-like wrapper, that can use any python objects as key and value.

 Shelf handles the serialization and deserialization of python objects.

 Shelf object initializes with arguments:
-* backend: a dbm-like key-value storage database with "bytes" key and value, options include python's own gnudb, PlyvelDB(via plyvel) and RocksDB(via lbry-rocksdb) or your own bytes-based key/value store
+* backend: a dbm-like key-value storage database with "bytes" key and value, options include python3's own gnudb, PlyvelDB(via plyvel) and RocksDB(via lbry-rocksdb) or your own bytes-based key/value store
 * serializer: a pickle-like serialization library, by default "pickle", which you can replace with dill/msgpack/bson/json
 * track_value_changes: if True, enable **experimental** feature of tracking and writing back value object changes, to maintain similar new style object reference semantics with dict